 - Brands had to liaise with each retailer individually, involving endless email back-and-forth.

 - The whole management process had to be handled on cumbersome spreadsheets.

 - Retailers with no technical expertise often had no access to digital marketing.

 A project this disruptive, and ambitious, required a huge amount of planning.
 We didn’t have any precedents or templates to use as reference points.

 Yet for Mobile Jazz, the real challenge was simplicity.
 We’re lucky enough to work on highly technical projects all the time, but here the goal was to make the UI and UX so simple that literally anyone could understand it.

 Many of socialPALS’ retail clients are unfamiliar with even basic technical terms such as ‘browser’, and the platform had to be built with them in mind.
-Complicated digital procedures had to be distilled to just a few clicks, in a design that was inclusive for all.
-This wasn’t a technical challenge, but a design one.
+Complicated digital procedures had to be distilled to just a few clicks, via an interface that was inclusive for all.
+This wasn’t a technical challenge, rather a design one.